-We see so many objects aroundus, colourful and different.
+Te see so many objects around us.
 On the way to school we see things like buses, cars, cycles, trees, animals and sometimes flowers.
-How do you think, we see all these objects?
+How do you think, we see objects?

 Think of the same places at night time if it were completely dark.
 What will you see?
 Suppose you go inside a completely dark room.
 Are you able to see any objects in the room?